KutayDemiray/BalbarOS/README.md

 Here, I will gather a list of resources that may be useful during development.

 * wiki.osdev.org
+    * The project is built upon the [Meaty Bones Tutorial](https://wiki.osdev.org/Meaty_Skeleton), so special thanks to Jonas Termansen!
 * Silberschatz - Operating System Concepts
 * Tanenbaum - Operating Systems Design and Implementation